KatherLab/deepmed/docs/source/users_guide/multi_target_training.rst

 =====================

 In the last tutorial we trained and deployed a model for a single target.
-While this in itself is of course interesting, the true power of Deepest Histology only comes to light if we want to train a large amount of models at the same time.
+While this in itself is of course interesting, the true power of deepmed only comes to light if we want to train a large amount of models at the same time.
 In this tutorial we will take a look at how to automatically train models for a range of different targets and harness the power of multiple GPUs in the progress.

 Defining a Multi-Target Run Getter